abulfs89/ABUL-Project-1/README.md

 The cards selected turn light blue for you to remember that they have been selected

-Player gets 10 chances to guess wrong and no penalty for a corect match
+Player gets 10 chances to guess wrong and no penalty for a correct match

 Play the game again and again to achieve awesomeness!!